SilentComics/Strip/readme.txt

 This theme looks best in the latest version of one of the following browsers; Safari, Firefox, Edge, Chrome, Opera, Vivaldi or Brave.

-If you find a bug, please report it to hoa // at // silent-comics.com
+Found a bug?
+Please report it to hoa // at // silent-comics.com